 Given the ongoing lane closures on Collins Avenue from 58 to 63 streets due to the FPL work, more drivers are using Pine Tree Drive as an alternate route.
 This change of travel patterns has increased volumes on 63 Street and exacerbated congestion along the corridor, particularly during bridge openings.
-Pursuant to recently adopted City Commission Resolution No. 2022-32232, the Administration has communicated with the U.S. Coast Guard (USCG) to request additional bridge weekend schedule restrictions to the 63 Street drawbridge.
+Pursuant to recently adopted City Commission Resolution No. 2022-32232, the Administration has communicated with the U.S. Coast Guard ("USCG") to request additional bridge weekend schedule restrictions to the 63 Street drawbridge.
 In order to evaluate this request, the USCG is requiring that the City conduct a comprehensive traffic study for the area surrounding the bridge, the scope, cost, and timeline of which is being considered.
+The traffic study may also include an analysis of potential additional restrictions to the weekday bridge schedule, including whether reducing the frequency of bridge openings from every 30 minutes to once an hour during weekdays could potentially reduce traffic congestion in the area.
 If the USCG determines that, based on the findings of the traffic study, a schedule change would be beneficial, the federal rule making process would be initiated and can take one to two years to complete.
 The City underwent this process a few years ago when it successfully petitioned the USCG to approve a lockdown of this drawbridge during weekday morning and afternoon peak periods (i.e. 7 a.m. - 9 a.m. and 4 p.m. - 7 p.m.), except for federal holidays, emergency vessels, and vessels in distress.
+The 63 Street bridge schedule will be discussed at the upcoming February 28, 2023 Public Safety and Neighborhood Quality of Life Committee meeting.